 Sign up for a helper service

 “Most of the time we wait until life is overwhelming to look for help but there are inexpensive options now to help take some of your day-to-day chores off your plate.
-Apps like Shipt, Instacart, Task Rabbit, and Please Assist Me can help you stay on top of your to-do list.
+Apps like Shipt, Instacart, Handy, Task Rabbit, and Please Assist Me can help you stay on top of your to-do list.
 There’s no shame in asking for help!” —Stephanie Cummings, CEO and founder of Please Assist Me.
 These are 38 things your house cleaner secretly wants you to know.

 Get your eyes checked

 “The frequency of eye exams depends on your age.
 For example, if you have healthy eyes and vision, we recommend an eye exam once in your 20s and twice in your 30s, then a baseline exam with an ophthalmologist at 40, after which the ophthalmologist will recommend the next point at which you should have an exam.
 After age 65 the Academy recommends regular eye exams every one to two years or as recommended by an ophthalmologist.
 If you wear contacts or glasses you’ll need more frequent check-ups.” —Dayle Kern of the American Academy of Ophthalmology

 “Schedule a cleaning/task day.
 I advise taking one day a month to focus on completing the tasks that you haven’t been able to check off your to-do list.
 Need to swap out your winter wardrobe for your summer wardrobe?
 Need to go through your children’s clothes to figure out what still fits?
 You already have a day scheduled to focus on those tasks if you schedule a recurring ‘get it done’ day.” —Stephanie Cummings.
 Find out which items only need to be cleaned once a year (or less!).